 - Must be able to lift 50 pounds

 - Learn to follow proper safety protocol

-This is a full-time, 12 week internship.
-Must be able to work Saturday of Reunion Weekend.
+This is a full-time, summer-long internship.
 Typical work hours are Monday-Friday 7:30 a.m. to 4 p.m.